run-until-caught/Run-Until-Caught-Development/README.md

 Sometimes deferring a process until another one can be undertaken at the same time, or a specific party can be involved, can reduce the total process burden for all parties involed.
 Perhaps a key approver is only available on the same day but willing to approve two things at once?
 Aligning multiple processes such that they are tied together can be risky, but it can also increase assurances that meetings are not continuously postoned.

-##### Non-Production Working Prototypes
+#### Non-Production Working Prototypes
 Often processes are built around worst case scenarios.
 What's the worst that can happen with real data, real servers, real customers, real liability.
-Describing or otherwise keeping your project as a 'lab' project, prototype, test, development, experiment, or some other category can be an escape hatch excuses it from burdensome process until a later point in time.
-This often lets you get through more interations, failures, and learning cycles before that amount of work to earn each improvement also has 'process time' thrown in to the development time & cost arithmetic.
+Describing or otherwise keeping your project as a lab project, prototype, test, development, experiment, or some other category can be an escape hatch that excuses it from burdensome process until a later point in time.
+This often lets you get through more interations, failures, and learning cycles 'process time' needs to be included in to the development time & cost arithmetic.
 Sometimes entire teams can be labled labs, be banned from deploying anything into production, and thereby move faster than anyone else.

 ## Piggyback Rides
 Piggybacking on established IT systems can be one of the fastest and most effective ways to get through process.